From Physics to Surrogate Intelligence: A Unified Electro-Thermo-Optimization Framework for TSV Networks: Experiments and Results

-As a result, configurations belonging to the same symmetry orbit are electrically equivalent up to permutation.
-Evaluating a single representative per orbit reduces the effective search space by up to approximately $8\times$, further accelerating the exploration.
-The symmetry-reduced space (approximately $6.5\times10^5$ configurations) can therefore be exhaustively evaluated in under one minute, enabling complete Pareto frontier construction.
+\greenrev{Exhaustive exploration with full-wave FEM is computationally prohibitive, whereas the proposed ML surrogate enables millisecond-scale inference and evaluates the entire space in approximately $5$~minutes.
+Further, the square TSV grid exhibits dihedral symmetry ($D_4$): if $f(x)$ denotes the surrogate mapping from a placement $x$ to its S-parameters and $g(x)$ a symmetry transformation, then $f(g(x)) = g(f(x))$ for all $x$, so configurations in the same orbit are electrically equivalent up to permutation.
+Evaluating one representative per orbit reduces the effective space by up to $8\times$, allowing the symmetry-reduced set ($\approx 6.5\times10^{5}$ configurations) to be exhaustively scored in under one minute and a complete Pareto frontier constructed.}

-The optimal arrangement identified by the proposed ML-based optimization framework is illustrated in Fig.~\ref{fig:xtalk_12_sig}.
-In this configuration, the worst victim, defined as the signal TSV experiencing the highest aggregated total crosstalk, exhibits crosstalk levels no higher than approximately $-45$~dB across all aggressor couplings.

-This represents a substantial improvement compared to the worst-case crosstalk level of approximately $-34$~dB reported in~\cite{10830538}.
-In terms of magnitude reduction, this corresponds to an improvement of nearly $11$~dB ($\sim$3.5$\times$ reduction in linear magnitude), demonstrating the effectiveness of the proposed optimization framework in suppressing worst-case TSV interference.